Quantuary/Premium-Refund/README.md

 3. Start Date - The initial start date of the trip/journey.
 4. End Date - The expiry date of the policy or when the policy become ineffective.
 5. Request Date - The date in which refund begain to take effect from.
-6. Product Group Finance - Segmentation to
+6. Product Group Finance - Segmentation information provided by B.I.